MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 # Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>

+[!NOTE]
-Before completing the procedures in this step, make sure to see [Step One: Buy a Dyammics 365 Guides subscription or sign up for a free trial subscription](setup-step-one.md)
+>Before completing the procedures in this step, make sure to see [Step One: Buy a Dyammics 365 Guides subscription or sign up for a free trial subscription](setup-step-one.md)

 After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
 The type of environment you create depends on whether you're creating a trial or production environment.
 If you have a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to set up a production environment.
 A production environment provides backup and restore capabilities.
 Otherwise, you can set up a trial environment.